D2. Probability

 Ask students to identify which of the suggested methods involve chance (for example, raffle, spinner) and point out that these methods also allow for less popular activities to be chosen.

 Show students a spinner with all five activities represented on it (see Appendix 3.4).
 Ask them if the spinner is a fair way to determine which activity will be chosen.
-(Yes, because the needle can land on any of the five sectors of the wheel and all sectors are the same size.)
+(Yes, because the paperclip can land on any of the five sectors of the wheel and all sectors are the same size.)

 To encourage students to compare the use of the planning board and the use of the spinner as a means of choosing the daily physical activity they will do, ask the following questions: